sersad-ru/MultiSens/docs/Core.md

 Saves plugin settings block in `EEPROM`.
 This block can be restored using [`loadSettings`](#loadsettings) function.
 The size of the settings block **MUST** be provided in plugin registration process.

+**ATTENTION!** If you register new plugin or change the size of the settings block of any registered plugin you **MUST** clear all settings stored in `EEPROM`.
+Otherwise you will get a wrong values.
+To do this Hold the `DOWN` button and press `RESET` to clear stored settings of all plugins.

 |Prarm|Type|Description|
 |:---:|:---|:---|
 |data|pointer to `uint_8t`|Pointer to the settings block|